asu-cis-capstone/infusion/README.md

 =============================
 CHANGE LOG
 Version .2
--Set up Hello World under Example Package name
+- Set up Hello World under Example Package name
--Added in Domain Objects and classes under com.infusionsoft Package -Setup Rally for each member
+- Added in Domain Objects and classes under com.infusionsoft Package
+- Setup Rally for each member
--Defined in Rally Tasks for this sprint
+- Defined in Rally Tasks for this sprint

 Version .3
--Added in Radar chart and configured all the side data -set it up as a view and setup a controller to display the view -Installed plugin for database communications, database-migration 1.4.0 -Finished setting up Rally to work, so for the next sprint we will have working burndown charts
+- Added in Radar chart and configured all the side data
+- set it up as a view and setup a controller to display the view
+- Installed plugin for database communications, database-migration 1.4.0
+- Finished setting up Rally to work, so for the next sprint we will have working burndown charts

 The Radar chart is a predefined object in javascript which we implemented in our view portion of the model/view/controller format.
 We wrote it inline in html using script tags so there was less issues